Tray Mountain: hiking the Appalachian Trail from Indian Grave Gap

 Hike to stunning views from Tray Mountain on this classic Georgia stretch of the Appalachian Trail,hiking from Indian Grave Gap through a lush, mossy forest filled with rhododendron.

-The Tray Mountain hike is one of the most popular on the Appalachian Trail in Georgia, and for a good reason: the views from the Tray Mountain summit are stunning.
-This 5-mile out-and-back hike treks through beautiful valley terrain at Indian Grave Gap before climbing a scenic ridgeline to approach the mountain.
+This Tray Mountain hike is one of the most popular on the Appalachian Trail in Georgia, and for a good reason: the views from the mountain’s summit are simply stunning.
+This 5-mile out-and-back hike explores beautiful valley terrain at Indian Grave Gap before climbing a scenic ridgeline to the mountain’s summit.

-The Appalachian Trail crosses Tray Mountain Road at .7 mile.
-The hike crosses the graveled forest road to ascend a wooden staircase, following the AT’s rectangular white trail blazes and climbing through a dense grove of mountain laurel.
-The trail reaches a large, grassy campsite at 1 mile, a blue-blazed side trail departing the Appalachian Trail to the left.
-(The side trail travels to High Shoals Creek – the same creek that, several miles to the north, drops in the beautiful, 50+ foot cascades of the High Shoals Falls waterfall.)
+The hike crosses Tray Mountain Road at .7 mile and ascends a wooden staircase.
+The route follows the AT’s rectangular white trail blazes and climbing through a dense grove of mountain laurel.
+The trail reaches a large, grassy campsite at 1 mile, where a blue-blazed side trail departs to the left.
+(The side trail travels to High Shoals Creek, the same creek that, several miles to the north, drops in the beautiful, 50+ foot cascades of the High Shoals Falls waterfall.)

-The Appalachian Trail ascends a ridge, steadily gaining elevation as it approaches Tray Mountain and trailing through a sun-dappled grove of hardwoods filled with wildflowers in warm-weather months.
+The Appalachian Trail ascends a ridge.
+The hike steadily gains elevation, trailing through a sun-dappled grove of hardwoods filled with wildflowers in warm-weather months.
 The trail meets a campsite and an overlook at 1.5 miles; a steep ledge provides an excellent view of Tray Mountain’s peak to the left and offers a preview of the climb left on the trek to the summit.

-The hike reaches Tray Gap at 1.7 miles, crossing Tray Mountain Road and entering the Tray Mountain Wilderness.
+The hike reaches Tray Gap at 1.7 miles, crossing a gravel road and entering the Tray Mountain Wilderness.

-More Appalachian Trail adventures from Indian Grave Gap
+More Appalachian Trail adventures at Indian Grave Gap

 Have energy and daylight left to burn?
-Hike the Appalachian Trail west from this same trailhead to scale the Rocky Mountain summit to Unicoi Gap.
+Hike the AT westbound from this same trailhead to scale the Rocky Mountain summit to Unicoi Gap.

-Tray Mountain: Appalachian Trail from Indian Grave Gap: Directions & Details
+Tray Mountain: Appalachian Trail from Indian Grave Gap Map, Directions & Details

 34.792833, -83.714233 // N34 47.570 W83 42.854